blaenk/blaenk.github.io/provider/posts/the-switch-to-hakyll.markdown

 1. the post body (i.e. excluding post metadata) is read
 2. the result is passed to an abbreviation substitution filter
 3. the result is passed to my custom Pandoc compiler
-4. the result is embedded into a post template with a so called "post context" (more on that shortly)
+4. the result is embedded into a post template with a so called "post context"
 5. the result is embedded into the page layout

 A post is routed using the `nicePostRoute` function which is largely borrowed from [Yann Esposito](http://yannesposito.com/Scratch/en/blog/Hakyll-setup/).
 It simply routes a **posts/this-post.markdown** to **posts/this-post/index.html** so that the post can be viewed at **posts/this-post/**.